supabase-community/sql-to-rest/README.md

 ### Are you parsing SQL from scratch?

-Thankfully no. We use [`libpg-query-node`](https://github.com/launchql/libpg-query-node) which takes source code from the real PostgreSQL parser and wraps it in JavaScript bindings.
-It compiles the C code into WASM for browser environments and uses native NAPI bindings for server environments.
+Thankfully no. We use [`pg-parser`](https://github.com/supabase-community/pg-parser) which compiles source code from the real PostgreSQL parser to WASM and wraps it in JavaScript bindings.

 This means we never have to worry about the SQL itself getting parsed incorrectly - it uses the exact same code as the actual PostgreSQL database.
 This library uses code from PostgreSQL 15.